 This follows almost a decade of cutting-edge research, funded by the British Academy and the Leverhulme Trust, on the growth of online sports gambling in the UK.
 You can read one of the exclusive features on Darragh’s research in the Guardian here.
 In 2020 Darragh was named a BBC New Generation Thinker, and he has worked closely with producers at the BBC, contributing to radio broadcasts and developing research into programmes for a general audience.

 He has appeared on Radio 3, Radio 5 Live and BBC World Service, as well as Ireland’s RTÉ Radio 1 and Newstalk.
-His first book, Imitation Games: How the Gambling Industry Hijacked Sport in Britain (and Why the US Is Next),will be published in 2024.
+His commercial non-fiction debut book Imitation Games: How the Gambling Industry Hijacked Sport in Britain (and Why the US Is Next) is due to be published in 2024.

 Sport and gambling have always been inextricably linked but over the past decade smartphone technology and light-touch regulation have turbocharged the sports gambling industry.
 Today, bets can be placed on virtually any sport anywhere in the world, with the ‘slot machine in your pocket’ offering instant in-play betting opportunities at your fingertips.
 In the space of just 20 years, the Stoke-based Bet365 has gone from small provincial operation to globe-straddling behemoth with enigmatic boss Denise Coates earning a staggering £469 million in 2020 alone.